clubdeck/clubdeck.github.io/index.md

 If you are experiencing crashes on an M1 Mac, some specific system libraries may not be entirely up to date - the solution is to enable "Open with Rosetta" for Clubdeck as described [on this page](https://support.apple.com/HT211861)

 ## Release notes

+### Version 1.6.7

+* Added rooms search - with pinned columns for the marketers amongst our users ;)
+* Added events search
+* Added hallway filters - you can now highlight or hide specific rooms based on keywords, and get notified!
+* Added button to disable clips in a room
+* Added clubs suggested by Clubhouse in the bottom widget
+* Added events suggested by Clubhouse in the top widget
+* Improved styling for a few elements

 ### Version 1.6.6